laurentbarraud/wpf-chat-server/README.md

 - 🏠 Local mode — runs locally if no IP address is provided
 - 🪟 System tray integration — minimize/close to tray
 - 🎨 Theme toggle — light/dark themes switchable at any time
-- 🌐 Localized in French, Spanish and English
 - ✏️ Adjustable input field — resize or shift it horizontally to match your layout preferences
-- 🎞️ Subtle WPF animations using xaml storyboards and UI polish.
+- 🎞️ Subtle WPF animations using xaml storyboards and UI polish
+- 🌐 Localized in English, French and Spanish.

 **Coming soon**

-- [x] 💬 Bubble mode with customizable colors and a modern top‑panel layout
+- [x] 💬 Bubble‑style message display
+- [x] 🎨 Custom color for outgoing message bubbles
+- [ ] 🌗 Adjustable brightness for bubble backgrounds
+- [ ] 🌓 Automatic text‑contrast switching for optimal readability
-- [x] 📄 Raw text mode — a settings toggle that switches back to the classic chat layout with the side roster.
+- [x] 🔄 Toggle to switch back to the classic layout (side roster + raw text mode)
+- [ ] 🆔 Public‑key verification with visual identity marker

 **Server**
 - ⚙️ Async TCP engine — handles multiple clients concurrently with non‑blocking I/O
 - 📡 Broadcast & routing logic — distributes messages to all connected clients.
-- 🈺 Auto‑localized server messages — automatically switches between English and French based on the OS language
+- 🌐 Auto‑localized server messages — automatically switches between French, Spanish or default to English, based on the OS language.

 **Architecture**
 - 🧩 MVVM‑light — clean separation of UI and logic
 - 🔧 Custom packet reader/writer — opcode‑based routing.

 ## How to Run
 - Clone the repository with Git
 - Open the solution file (.sln) in Visual Studio 2022